westonrobot/robotics101/lab_sessions/lab8/lab.md

 Now that we have our Tensorboard window, lets discuss some of the training metrics that it logs.

 mean Average Precision (mAP) is a popular metric that tells you how precise your classifier is (how many instances it classifies correctly), as well as how robust it is (it does not miss a significant number of instances), where it computes the average precision value for recall value over 0 to 1.

-Precision refers to the number of correct positive results (True Positives) divided by the number of positive results predicted by the classifier (True & False Positives), while recall refers to the number of correct positive results (True Positives) divided by the number of **all** relevant samples (True Positives & False Negatives)

 * **Task 4a**{: .label .label-blue} Attach a screenshot of your tensorboard metrics window with the lab report.
 * **Task 4b**{: .label .label-blue} What is the mAP value of your model when training at the 80th epoch?
 Does increasing the number of epochs mean that your mAP value will always increase?